redbaty/PIN/README.md

 [To the release page !](https://github.com/redbaty/PIN/releases)

 # Usage
+When PIN is executed it will
-Execute pin, then it'll search through it's directory for .iap files.
+* Search through its base directory for .iap files.
+* Sort them by "InstallationIndex"
+* Execute them using the desired arguments and the compatible plataform. (x86 / x64)

 # Translations
 In 1.1.5.0 translation support were finally added.
 You can sumbit it on your language using the following form :